 Regarded as the ‘Land of Enchantment’, New Mexico is more than just a place where green chilis grow and white dunes expand for miles.
-New Mexico is home to some of the best skiing in the Southwest, thanks to its sun-kissed winter days and freshly powdered trails.
+In the mountains north of Albuquerque and Santa Fe, New Mexico are some of the best ski resorts in the Southwest, thanks to its sun-kissed winter days and freshly powdered trails.

 New Mexico has something for everyone, especially for those outdoor addicts who prefer cold-weather sports such as snowshoeing, snow tubing, and sledding.
 It is especially true for skiers and snowboarders who can enjoy some of the country’s most unique slopes alongside incredible mountain views.